-Experience from improved NIF GCD operations will be fed into the final phase of a NIF-specific "High-sensitivity Super GCD" which can better handle the harsh radiation environment associated with indirect-drive.
-The resulting better data quality of high bandwidth fusion reaction histories will give a better understanding of the assembly of the hot spot, onset of the fusion burn, and truncation of the fusion burn due to developing failure modes.
+Experience from improved NIF GCD and GRH PD-PMT operations will be fed into the final phase of a NIF-specific "High-sensitivity GRH-15m" which can better handle the harsh radiation environment associated with indirect-drive and will increase dynamic-range by a few orders-of-magnitude.
+The resulting better data quality of high bandwidth fusion reaction histories will give a better understanding of the assembly of the hot spot, onset of the fusion burn, and truncation of the fusion burn due to developing failure modes for experiments where the neutron yield is varying widely shot-to-shot.
+The existing GRH diagnostic was designed to operate below 1 MJ to give optimum performance on the path to ignition.
+Implementing the PD-PMT on GRH has extended the operating yield limit, but at the 3-4 MJ yield range we are again approaching its operational limit.
+The GRH-15m is a necessity for extending reaction history measurements in the 10 MJ range.